-Gwydion Suilebhan is an American playwright, screenwriter, essayist, and poet.
-His work has been noted for its “dexterous theatricality and unexpected pleasure” (Washington Post).
+Gwydion Suilebhan is an American writer whose work has been noted for its “dexterous theatricality and unexpected pleasure” (Washington Post).
 He is the author of several plays, including The Butcher, Reals, Abstract Nude, Let X, and the Helen Hayes Award-nominated Transmission, among others.
 His work has been commissioned, developed, and produced by Centerstage, Ensemble Studio Theatre, Gulfshore Playhouse, Forum Theatre, Theater J, and Theater Alliance, among others.
-Suilebhan is also the author of Anthem, a short film directed by Hal Hartley, and a forthcoming (2019) web series called All Souls.
+Suilebhan is also the author of Anthem, a short film directed by Hal Hartley, and a forthcoming web series called All Souls, directed by Tijuana Ricks.

 Suilebhan earned a Master of Arts in poetry in 1993 from the Writing Seminars at Johns Hopkins University, where he studied with Allen Grossman and Peter Sacks.
 In 1990, he earned his Bachelor of Arts in writing from Northwestern University, where he studied with essayist Joseph Epstein and poets Mary Kinzie and Alan Shapiro.